Fabrazyme (Agalsidase Beta-Rch)

 Fabrazyme is intended to restore enzyme activity levels sufficient to remove accumulated substances and prevent further accumulation.
 Your doctor will monitor your response to treatment through regular tests.

-Yes, your doctor may advise that you can be treated at home provided you meet certain criteria.
-A Home Infusion Guide for Patients/Carers is available.
-Please contact your doctor if you would like to be treated at home.
+Yes, your doctor may advise that you can be treated at home if you meet certain criteria.
+A Home Infusion Guide for Patients/Carers is available with detailed information about home infusion.

 The recommended schedule is once every two weeks.
-It’s important to keep all appointments to ensure the medicine has the best chance of providing effective treatment.
+It's important to keep all appointments to ensure you receive infusions at the appropriate times for best treatment results.

 For less serious side effects like headaches or injection site reactions, speak to your doctor or nurse if they worry you.
 For serious side effects like allergic reactions, difficulty breathing, or chest pain, tell your doctor or nurse straight away.

-Fabrazyme can be used in children, but safety in children below 8 years of age has not been studied.
-If your child has been prescribed Fabrazyme, discuss this with your child’s treating doctor.
+Fabrazyme can be used in children, but safety in children below the age of 8 years has not been studied.
+If your child has been prescribed Fabrazyme, discuss this with your child's treating doctor.

 Fabrazyme is given directly into a vein by a trained healthcare professional in a hospital or clinic.
-The infusion may take several hours to complete, and your doctor will determine the exact time needed.
+The infusion may take several hours to complete.

 Important Disclaimer